-2. In the Inclusions area, select the ME that you want to store the memory for.
-When you include an ME in a memory, the current state of that ME is stored in the memory and will be recalled with the memory.
+- 2. In the Inclusions area, select the MEs and Chroma Keys that you want to store the memory for.
+When you include an area in a memory, the current state of that area is stored in the memory and will be recalled with the memory. - 3.
+In the Memory Store area, click the Bank X and X:Mem button for the bank and memory register that you want to store to.